auwsmit/vim-active-numbers/README.md

     set number relativenumber

-It also automatically updates whenever those options are changed.
+It also automatically updates whenever those options are changed (doesn't update with `:setlocal`).

 Optional Commands
 -----------------

 **1. Enable or Disable the plugin entirely:**

-    :ActiveNumbers {no-arguments} = toggle
+    :ActiveNumbers toggle | <no args>
     :ActiveNumbers on
     :ActiveNumbers off